ceph/ceph/doc/cluster-ops/authentication.rst

 of some of your machines or some access to your network can disable session security simply by claiming to be unable to sign messages.

-.. important:: Even if you don't actually run any old versions of Ceph, the attacker may be able to force some messages to be accepted unsigned in the default scenario.
+.. note:: Even if you don't actually run any old versions of Ceph, the attacker may be able to force some messages to be accepted unsigned in the default scenario.
 While running Cephx with the default scenario, Ceph still authenticates the initial communication, but you lose desirable session security.